Channel Adoption Pathways and Post-Adoption Behavior: Estimation Sample and Summary Statistics

 \subsubsection{Event 2: Black Friday Sales}

-Next, we discuss the retailer's Black Friday sales event in 2019, characterized by a one-day, time-limited flash sales event offering discounts exclusively for online purchases.\footnote{We focus on the Black Friday sales in 2019 and do not consider Black Friday sales in 2020 and afterwards because online adoption during those years may have been driven by COVID-19 or other marketing campaigns (e.g., the loyalty program), rather than purely driven by the sales event itself like 2019.
-Further, unlike 2019, the firm did not have major Black Friday sales in later years.} Because of the exclusive online nature of the event, consumers interested in these deals were motivated to adopt online shopping.
+Next, we discuss the retailer's Black Friday sales event in 2019, characterized by a one-day, time-limited flash sales event offering discounts exclusively for online purchases.
+Because of the exclusive online nature of the event, consumers interested in these deals were motivated to adopt online shopping.
 Figure \ref{fig:blackfriday_shock} indicates a peak in the number of adopters on 2019-11-29, which is the date that Black Friday sales took place.

 For this estimation sample, we consider the cohort of customers who made their first offline purchase before 2019-10-31 and continued to be the firm's customers after the Black Friday sales date.
-Then, we categorize each consumer from this cohort into one of the following three groups (see Table third column in \ref{tab:adoption_periods} for exact dates): \squishlist \item {\it Black Friday adopters}: Customers who made their first online purchase during the 2019 Black Friday sales. \item \textit{Organic adopters}: Customers who adopted online shopping organically in the two weeks preceding the 2019 Black Friday sales. \item \textit{Offline-only customers}: Customers who are active through both the pre- and post-adoption periods, and never make online purchases during the estimation period. \squishend In total, we have 1380 {\it Black Friday adopters}, 3061 {\it organic adopters}, and 534,871 \textit{offline-only customers} for the Black Friday analysis.
+Then, we categorize each consumer from this cohort into one of the following three groups (see third column in Table \ref{tab:adoption_periods} for exact dates): \squishlist \item {\it Black Friday adopters}: Customers who made their first online purchase during the 2019 Black Friday sales. \item \textit{Organic adopters}: Customers who adopted online shopping organically in the two weeks preceding the 2019 Black Friday sales. \item \textit{Offline-only customers}: Customers who are active through both the pre- and post-adoption periods, and never make online purchases during the estimation period. \squishend In total, we have 1380 {\it Black Friday adopters}, 3061 {\it organic adopters}, and 534,871 \textit{offline-only customers} for the Black Friday analysis.